The Restoration Movement

 Briefly, we identify, and are affiliated with the Restoration Movement which is a Christian movement that began in the United States during the “Second Great Awakening” (1790-1840).
 The early pioneers were intent on unifying Christians under the authority of Scripture alone apart from creeds, and following the pattern, practice, and beliefs of the New Testament church, hence the name, Restoration Movement.

 The major Christian groups that trace their heritage to the Restoration Movement include: Churches of Christ, Independent Christian Church, the International Church of Christ, and the Christian Church (Disciples of Christ).
 These groups differ significantly from one another in many ways despite a common heritage.
 They also share many overlapping principles and practices inherited from the Restoration Movement.
-Two small groups with some early connection to the Restoration Movement but separated early on include the Christadelphians and the Church of God, General Conference.
 Together, the major groups represent an estimated 3 million adherents in the United States plus an estimated 3-4 million outside the US.

 • that the Bible is the sole basis for our faith (1 Cor.
 2:13, 2 Tim.
 3:16, 2 Peter 1:21);